← Learn · Therapy Progress · 9 min read

 When recording is really about remembering

 A full recording can sound reassuring because it promises that nothing will be lost.
-But more information is not always more usable.
+But more information isn't always more usable.

 Replaying an entire session takes time.
 A transcript can feel too literal.
 A voice memo can become another private file you feel responsible for protecting.
 And a raw recording can make it harder to separate what actually matters from everything that was said along the way.

-For many people, the goal is not to preserve every word.
-It is to remember what mattered, notice the thread, carry forward homework or next steps, and return to the next session with more clarity.
+For many people, the goal isn't to preserve every word.
+It's to remember what mattered, notice the thread, carry forward homework or next steps, and return to the next session with more clarity.

-That is a different problem than recording.
-It is a continuity problem.
+That's a different problem than recording.
+It's a continuity problem.

-Why Undertone is different from a voice memo, generic transcriber, or AI note-taker
+Why Undertone is different from a voice memo or AI note-taker

-Undertone is not a workaround for consent.
-If you are capturing session audio, you should still ask your therapist and understand the local rules that apply to you.
+Undertone isn't a workaround for consent.
+If you're capturing session audio, you should still ask your therapist and understand the local rules that apply to you.

 But Undertone is designed around a different intention than a raw recording, a generic transcriber, an AI note-taker, or a folder of voice memos.